Who are the people behind Queen City Bistro?

 Our Team

-Special thanks and deep gratitude to all our friends and family, and especially Olivia, Campbell, Wond, and Adam for their unwavering support.
+Special thanks and deep gratitude to all our friends and family, and especially Olivia, Campbell, Wond, Thomas, Ed, and Adam for their unwavering support.

 As a quick aside, I— John, want to add on a personal note that none of this would have been possible without the love, support, and hard work put in by my wife Arianna.
 Raising children is never easy, and the amount of effort it took to mastermind the renovations and decorations with two children, one of them a newborn, was a difficult feat.
 She has been my touchstone and a rock for our family.
-While you may not see her working when the restaurant is in operation frequently, she has laid the groundwork for much of the ambiance you enjoy during your visit.
+Since opening we have now welcomed another addition to the family, little Benjamin.
+This has further added to my respect and admiration for the hard work she does behind the scenes so that I can be here to ensure your experience when you dine.
+This is all to say while you may not see her working when the restaurant is in operation frequently, she has laid the groundwork for much of the ambiance you enjoy during your visit.

 Chris Reagan (back) helps install reclaimed flooring upstairs!